Drangnag Ri: Description

 Drangnag Ri is a 6801 m summit on the western boundary of Sagarmatha National Park in the Nepalese Himalayas.
 It is set on the border shared by the Dolakha District and the Solukhumbu District.
 Precipitation runoff from the mountain's north slope drains east to the Bhotekoshi River, whereas all other slopes drain to the Tamakoshi River via Rolwāliṅ Khola.
 Topographic relief is significant as the southwest face rises 1000 m in 0.5 kilometre (0.31 mi).

-The first ascent of the summit was achieved on April 30, 1995, by Chris Bonington, Ralph Høibakk, Pem Dorjee Sherpa, Bjørn Myrer Lund, and Lhakpa Gyalu Sherpa.
+The first ascent of the summit was achieved on April 30, 1995, by Chris Bonington, Ralph Høibakk, Pema Dorje Sherpa, Bjørn Myrer Lund, and Lhakpa Gyalu Sherpa.
 While at the summit, the group were caught in an electrical storm as everyone suffered from mild shocks.
 The second ascent, and first via the west face, was made on May 10, 2005, by Bruce Normand, with assistance from Paul Hartmann (who did not summit).